tonytvo/blog-generator/content/blog/learn-how-to-learn/index.md

   - ![brain food association](./brain-food-association.jpg)

   ## Chain Linking
+  - `balloons` tied to the red vivid `fire hydrant`.
+The balloons seemingly come from the `barrel`.
+Inside the barrel, there is a `board` that closely resembles the shape of a `diamond`.
+The diamond drops on `Sir lancelot` head.
+He is then rushed to emergency in a `mask`.
+The `mask` as it turns out is dirty that it needs to be cleaned with `toothpaste`.
+The leftover toothpaste is thrown away and now stuck at the `sign` outside the `bar`
   ## Peg memory method
   - With the sun list, we now have 20 pegs.
   - associate the item with the Sun List.
   - to create a strong memorable association, we need to use a vivid imagination.
 We should create an image in our head that is illogical, funny, or cool to make it memorable
     - to remember #9 is people, we could image cat people.
 That's weird, and funny so it's memorable.
   ## Remember names

+  **BE SUAVE**
+  - believe: once you believe you can do it, you're already halfway there
+  - exercise: keep practicing until you become very good at it
+  - say: say the person's name back right after you heard it, that way you'd have heard the name twice
+  - use: use the person's name throughout the conversation
+  - ask: ask where the person's name come from, especially if it's less-common
+  - visualize: attach an image to person's name
+  - end: part ways by saying the person's name

 # life style supports learning
 ## kill your negative self talk & ANTs